 So, how does one figure out customers’ actual pain points?
 Inc.com has an excellent article on finding pain points during customer interviews.
 But there are a few other tactics you can use as well.

 Talking to your salespeople should yield quite a few insights into the specifics of the problems that prospects and customers are facing.
-Also, people in your business who have direct contact with existing customers, such as customer service staff and even the communications staff who interview customers for case studies, hear about pain points with your current offerings, so you can also get great ideas for upgrading.
+Also, workers who have direct contact with customers, such as customer service staff and even the communications staff who interview customers for case studies, hear about pain points with your current offerings, so you can also get great ideas for upgrading.

 For insights that are a little less one-on-one, you can try searching or lurking on the discussion threads of online forums and groups.
 One example that comes to mind is when an online discussion in a LinkedIn group shared information on an online service that one of my clients had considered.
 Many of the group members stated that the service’s sales team was obnoxiously pushy and not worth the service itself.
 If staffers from that service happened to be lurking, they would have been able to tell the sales department to tone things down.

-Once you know the relevant pain points for your target group, you can use them to guide your messaging because you also know what features and benefits they’ll really care about.
-For example, if you find that a benefit addresses a very common or powerful pain point, it’s a very good idea to announce that benefit in your headline and/or lede paragraph.
-If your business produces messaging templates, your knowledge of the pain points can help you craft a hard-hitting positioning statement and elevator pitch as well as designate what are the primary and secondary differentiators.
+Once you know the relevant pain points for your target market, you can use them to guide your messaging.
+For example, if you find that a benefit addresses a very common or powerful pain point, it’s a good idea to announce that benefit in your headline and/or lead paragraph.
+Your knowledge of the pain points can also help you craft a hard-hitting positioning statement and elevator pitch.

-Understanding pain points also provides excellent opportunities for white papers that help prospects and customers find resolution as well as case study opportunities that highlight how your product/service resolved a specific problem that you *know* prospective customers will care about.
-The latter is much better than giving a prospect a success story that isn’t really parallel to that prospect’s situation e.g., showing how you improved worker performance in general when the prospect wants something that can support a specific reform tactic or program.
+Understanding pain points also provides opportunities to develop case studies that highlight how your product/service resolved a problem that you know prospects will care about.
+That’s better than sharing a success story that doesn’t resonate with them, e.g., showing how you improved general work performance when the prospect wants support for a very specific reform program.

-Some experts advise ignoring any complaints you hear about general pricing.
+Some experts advise ignoring any complaints about general pricing.
 However, an viable alternative is explaining or demonstrating how your product/service is worth the investment.
-Being able to explain or prove return on investment is a powerful tactic that could very well net you more buyers.
-(Otherwise you can have your R&D department work on a cost-effective option).
+Being able to prove return on investment should net you more buyers.

 Listening to your customers and prospects will help you stay connected to their concerns and pains.
-As I mentioned, you can also use the insights you gain to improve your own product/service/business process and their input may even help you improve your customer service.
-The more you salve their pain, the better their relationship with you will be, and consequently the more success you’ll experience.
+As I mentioned, you can also use the insights you gain to improve your own product/service/business process.
+The more you address or salve their pain, the more positive relationship you can build.
+Consequently the more success you’ll experience.